GeneralChicken/generalchicken.github.io/_posts/2019-7-25-InstallVSCode.md

 ## Installing using .deb

 Really, if you can use a snap, it's much simpler.
-However, if you don't want to use snaps, use the fllowing commands to install it from a .deb file:
+However, if you don't want to use snaps, use the following commands to install it from a .deb file:

     sudo dpkg -i <file>.deb
     sudo apt-get install -f